AloiDavide/Endless-Speculation-test/src/site/notes/Episodes/Long Form Theories/Theory for the Legend of the Golden witch.md

 ---

-==It's hard to find a reason why genji would suggest the study and then use the letter in order to get kicked out, isn't it a more effective theory if we say sayo has maria place the letter in order to draw out the next victims?==

 Genji proposes hiding in Kinzo's study.
 This was already planned, and He has a letter to set up.
 They go in, at the opportune moment He pulls out a letter which Maria notices, which makes Natsuhi kick out everyone that she knew not to be safe.